jesperancinha/your-finance-je/README.md

 ---

+# Introduction

-Let's make a bunch of [KumuluzEE](https://ee.kumuluz.com/) Apps and with it investigate the most common secure protocols using REST services.
+Creation of one  [KumuluzEE](https://ee.kumuluz.com/) App and with it investigate how the JWT token works.

 Our test app is located here: